datasri/GACD-Project/README.md

 ## Project Objective
 ------------------
-One we unzip the Smsung smart phone data from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".
-We will have UCI HAR Dataset directory which has training and test data sets.
+After we Unzip the Smsung smart phone data from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", we will have UCI HAR Dataset directory which has training and test data sets.
 The goal of the project is two merge these two data sets, and make a tidy data set by performing few additional operations as described below:

 ## Contents of GACD-Project Repo
 --------------------------------